saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 Learn more about using different drivers for different browsers, and how to configure them using the [Driver Configuration Cheat Sheet](https://docs.google.com/document/d/1UGaHbNeOJl_Az5rqPAOPgHsFWWu-LUuTsfAFoeOpGnA/edit?usp=sharing).

-### NOTE
-Negative
-: If you are testing on an older version of Firefox (e.g., 47 or earlier) then you don't need to download Geckodriver.
-You will be able to use the legacy FirefoxDriver implementation.
-To do that you just need to disable Marionette (the new Firefox WebDriver implementation that Geckodriver connects to) which would look like this:
-`System.setProperty("webdriver.firefox.marionette", "false");`

---

 Download the file, move it into the **vendor directory**, and double-click to expand the file.